ThePerfectStrangers/TechnicalDocumentation/README.md

 ##### Order & Ports

 The splitter ports are ordered as follows:
-1. **Drums**: 1-9
+1. **Drums**: 1-10
-2. **Vocals**: 10-16
+2. **Bass**: 13
-  * Vocals 6 & 7 may not be required for every show as they are for guest vocalists.
-3. **Piano/Keyboards**: 17-18
+3. **Piano/Keyboards**: 15-16
-4. **Guitars**: 19-22
+4. **Guitars**: 17-22
     * (E): Electric
     * (A): Acoustic
-5. **Bass**: 23
+6. **Vocals**: 25-30
+    * `Vocals 6` may not be required for every show as it is for guest vocalists.

 ##### Snake Tails

-The snake coming from the split is banded into groups of 4 wires, ordered Green, Blue, Yellow, and Red.
-Each bundle is represented by a unique color.
-These colors can be found in the numbering section of the Split Map.
+A 10 ft. snake cable may be utilized from the IEM Mixer to handle connections at a distance.
+There are four 8-channel snake cables that are color sequenced by banding on the cable: Green, Blue, Red, and Yellow.
+The `Split Map` is broken down into four groups containing eight channels across three distinct rows.
+The top row if the group specifies the banded cable to use.
+The second row identifies the color sequence for the non-labeled connecting end of the snake cable which should be color-matched to the numbered port assignment.
+Finally, the third row specifies the generic input description by location, matching the performer using the [Document Style](#document-style) outlined at the beginning.
+Meaning you find the cable banded in green, the plug each non-labeled end to the port corresponding to the color of the cable, then the labled end can connect to the patch routed to the front-of-house (FOH) engineer.

-**Note:** All outputs are set as [Input/LC (IN/LC)](https://drewbrashler.com/2017/x32-output-tap/) from the band's mixer.
+**Note:** All outputs are set as [Line-Level](https://drewbrashler.com/2026/behringer-wing-stageconnect-guide/) from the band's mixer.
 You can find out more details regarding the split labels on the Split Map:

 ![Split Map](./Assets/InputList/FullBand/The%20Perfect%20Strangers%20-%20Full%20Band%20Split%20Map.png)